Articles

 Read the full article

-“Balancing History and Story in Historical Fiction,” Writer’s Digest
+“Balancing History and Story in Historical Fiction,” Writer’s Digest.
+May 2, 2022

 Author Shelly Sanders shares the historical fiction books that led her to writing her own historical fiction novels, and tips on balancing history and story when pursuing historical fiction.